-As a sponsor of the House of iKons Fashion Week London, Zarya Azadi is representing a Kurdish solo segment with the title "The Hidden Beauty of Kurdistan" highlighten the beautiful art and culture of the Kurdish people.
-Introducing eight talented Kurdish fashion designers from different regions of Kurdistan giving us a sneak peek of their work and collections during the digital fashion show on the 19th September 2020, and 27th February 2021 and preparing for the live show at the Millennium Gloucester Hotel in London on the 17-19 September 2021.
+As a sponsor of Fashion Week London, Zarya Azadi represented a Kurdish solo segment with the title "The Hidden Beauty of Kurdistan" highlighten the beautiful art and culture of the Kurdish people.
+Introducing talented Kurdish fashion designers from different regions of Kurdistan giving us a sneak peek of their work and collections during the digital fashion show on the 19th September 2020, and 27th February 2021 which are availabe on Amazon Prime via Raising Fashion TV.

 "The five designers that I have chosen so far and who will be part of the digital fashion show as well as the live show are very talented and been in this industry for many years.
 All of them have their unique life story of how they moved from Kurdistan to Europe and how they pursued their dreams of becoming a fashion designer with all the hardships they faced.
 I am immensely proud of each one of them as they all have come a long way."